 Wireframes are the most popular deliverable for UX design, used to document the layout for a website or an app.
 Alternatively, flowcharts are used to document complex workflows and user tasks.
-We were trying to find a way to better illustrate interactions within mobile or web apps that don’t have many uniquepages, but rather have a lot of interactions within pages.
+We were trying to find a way to better illustrate interactions within mobile or web apps that have a multiple interactions within pages.
 So, we decided to introduce wireflows to our process.

-They help us think in terms of flows not screens.
-With wireflows, we don’t work screen by screen but rather with the full flow.
+Wireflows help us think in terms of flows not screens.
+While using them, we don’t work screen by screen but rather with the full flow.
 For example, imagine a ticket reservation flow where the goal of the user is to reserve a ticket; we think of the full flow and try to identify the best way for our user to complete the action.

 No Missing Scenarios

-Wireflows insure that no scenarios are missed, because the full flow is laid out in front of the UX designer.
+Wireflows ensure that no scenarios are missed, because the full flow is laid out in front of the UX designer.
 This makes it easier to visualize and cover all use cases.

 A wireflow’s main purpose is to document interactions: feedback, changes in layout, confirmations, or popups.